 SPECIALIZE IN GENOMIC MEDICINE

-IGNITE II is comprised of five research sites that help promote the mission of the network through support from a coordinating center, working groups, affiliate members, and an external scientific panel.
-Each network site provides educational opportunities that provide an opportunity to learn more about genomics and how to best implement into healthcare.
+IGNITE is comprised of five research sites that help promote the mission of the Network through support from a coordinating center, working groups, affiliate members, and an external scientific panel.
+Each Network site provides educational opportunities that provide an opportunity to learn more about genomics and how to best implement into healthcare.